Raphael40/Java-Course/module_1/03_java-fundamentals/03_conditionals.md

 ### If statements

-One of the best places to see these operators in action is inside an `if` statement.
 The concept of the `if` statement is simple, we are writing a program that will execute a specific code block **if** a specified condition evaluates to true.

 The syntax is as follows: